adityyyxx/lostfound/README.md

 A full-stack **Lost & Found Web Application** that helps users report and recover lost or found items with the help of **AI-based smart matching**.

 Built with:
-- 🧠 AI Text Similarity (Python)
 - ☕ Spring Boot (Java)
 - 🗄️ MySQL Database
 - 🌐 Thymeleaf Templates
-- 📤 REST APIs for communication between backend and AI service
+- 📤 REST APIs for communication between backend..

 ---